 11. Luxo Jr.

-This is the first computer animated short film directed by John Lasseter after his exit from Industrial Light and Magic.
+This is the first computer animated short film directed by John Lasseter after his exit from ILM.
 It was produced by Pixar 1986.

 Clocking a modest two minutes in length, Luxo Jr. gives a preview of Pixar’s affinity for humanizing inanimate objects.
 The technique continues in feature-length films like Cars.

 It tells the story of an older lamp, Luxo Sr., watching a younger lamp, Luxo Jr., play with an inflated rubber ball.

 The Pixar lamp name?
 Luxo Jr., part of the Pixar story.